ztyyLV/web-twain-docs/indepth/features/viewer.md

 # Viewer

 `DWT` has a `Viewer` component to help visualize the data in the buffer.
-By default, it is created with basic settings for each `WebTwain` instance, however, it can be customized to fit different usage scenarios.
+By default, it is created with basic settings for each `WebTwain` instance.
+However, it can be customized to fit different usage scenarios.

 ## Create the Viewer

-### Option 1: Use the Viewer That Comes with the WebTwain Instance
+### Built-in viewer that comes with the WebTwain instance

-As mentioned in [creating the WebTwain instance]({{site.indepth}}features/initialize.html#creating-the-webtwain-instance), a new `WebTwain` instance (or a new `DWT` object) usually comes with a ready-bound viewer which is an instance of the `Viewer` component.
+As mentioned in [creating the WebTwain instance]({{site.indepth}}features/initialize.html#creating-the-webtwain-instance), a new `WebTwain` instance (or a new `DWT` object) usually comes with an already-bound viewer which is an instance of the `Viewer` component.
 This viewer uses the default settings and normally is enough to handle the data visualization.

+### Create a viewer and bind it to a viewer-less WebTwain instance

 #### Customize the Built-in Viewer